 Who Can Visit

-Friends and family are welcome, though we ask that out of respect for our patients, you limit visitors to two per patient when possible.
-Children may visit as well, but those under the age of 16 should be supervised by another visiting adult.
+Family and friends are welcome, though we ask that out of respect for our patients, you limit visitors to two per patient when possible.
+Children may visit as well, but those under the age of 16 must be supervised by another visiting adult.

 For the health of our patients, we ask anyone who is not feeling well to call their loved one, rather than visit, to limit the spread of illness.
 Our nurses have the discretion to turn away visitors who are unwell.